ovisb/java-rock-paper-scissors/README.md

 - Java 17

 ## Project description
-Coffee machine CLI application.
+Rock Paper Scissors CLI game application.

 ## Changelog
 02.11.2023
 - Create git repo
+- Started stage 1
 - Take input from the user and ensure that (for now) computer always wins.

+02.11.2023
+- Started stage 2
+- refactored rock paper scissors to separate class to use more OOP
+- Read option from user
+- Choose a random option for the computer
+- Print winner

 ## Project status

-Completed 1/6 stages
+Completed 2/6 stages